-Sweden says 'operations underway' to hack election
+Sweden raises alarm on election meddling

 "To the one or those who are considering trying to influence … our country: stay away!", he said.

-Loefven said the main threat came from Russia, but he added that "we can not rule out that there may be others" who would try to influence the Swedish vote on 9 September.
+Loefven said the main threat came from Russia, but he added that "we cannot rule out that there may be others" who would try to influence the Swedish vote on 9 September.

 He also indicated that he had specific information on efforts being made to meddle in the electoral process.